aducin/Balls/README.md

 before the drawing begins).

 The script displays the content of every basket and check if any of the following situations happened:
-- single basket contains only balls (more than one) owned by the user
+- single basket contains only balls (but a single ball in the basket can be also valid) owned by the user
 - there is only one user`s ball in the single basket